 Many property owners choose to appeal their assessments every year.
 On average, between 20% and 40% of those appeals win a lower assessment value and a lower property tax bill.

 If you think your property taxes are unfair, these are the steps to follow:

 1. Understand the Rules

 You can expect your property tax bill during the first few months of every year.
-As soon as it drops through the mailbox, open the envelope and check the deadline for challenging your homeowner's property assessment.
-Hopefully, you’ll have a couple of months, but it might be just a few weeks.
-You also need to find out how your locality assesses property.
+As soon as it drops through the mailbox, open the envelope and check the deadline for challenging a homeowner's property assessment.
+Hopefully, you'll have a couple of months, but it might be just a few weeks.
+You must also find out how your locality assesses property.

-A common method of assessing property taxes is at a percentage of the market property value.
+A common method of assessing property taxes is as a percentage of the market property value.

 You might not see an increase in your property tax bill as soon as you've built your storage shed.
 It depends on how frequently property values are reassessed.
 Some localities refresh values once every year, while others do it every other year or every few years.